 Acorns Investing Review 2021: Is It Worth It?

 ||Sign Up For Acorns|

 With the rise of robo-advisors, it seems that the days of calling up your stock broker to place trades are long gone.

 With today’s technology, you can take an in-depth online questionnaire and have an investment plan laid out for you in minutes.
 This is, at least, the goal of robo-advisors like Acorns and Betterment.
 Both have the average investor in mind and offer a variety of products for reasonable fees.

 Betterment is designed to be a full blown financial management tool that can service accounts ranging from $5 to $1,000,000 or more.
-They offer both a basic plan and a premium plan that offers access to financial advisors.
+They offer both a basic plan and a premium plan that offers direct access to financial advisors.